 Protection Mandate Incapacity

 A mandate of incapacity – What is it?
-The mandate given in anticipation of incapacity, as the Civil Code calls it (articles 2166 et seq., Civil Code of Québec), is a written document that takes strength when the signatory, the principal, because of an illness or accident, becomes unable to take care of himself and his property.
-The principal must be major and sane at the signing.
+The mandate given in anticipation of incapacity, as the Civil Code calls it (articles 2166 et seq., Civil Code of Québec), is a written document that takes strength when the signatory, the mandator, because of an illness or accident, becomes unable to take care of himself and his property.
+The mandator must be major and sane at the day of signing the mandate.
 The causes of temporary or permanent incapacity are numerous: intellectual disability, degenerative disorders such as Alzheimer’s disease, severe depression, accident, etc.

 A person is considered legally incapable when his state of health make him incapable of taking decisions or acting for himself.
 If you do not have a protection mandate or an mandate in case of incapacity at the moment when you become unfit, you will no longer be able to express your wishes about the decisions that must be made to protect you.

-A notarial mandate before a notary is the best choice in Quebec.
+A notarial mandate incapacitated without a protective mandate (mandate before a notary) is the best choice in Quebec.

 The benefits are many.
 Notarial mandate will be more difficult to challenge it in court.
 The mandate of incapacity, or mandate of protection, is an official act in which a person designates one or more mandataries who will have certain powers and obligation allowing them to manage his patrimony and his person in the event of his incapacity.
 There are two forms of incapacity mandate.